Triggers are things that can make your asthma symptoms get worse or flare up. They may include all or some of these:

 Try deep breathing, relaxation exercises, meditation, or yoga to help you relax.

-Talk with your healthcare provider if you need help dealing with your feelings.
+Talk with your healthcare provider if you need help.
 Medicines, counseling, and other programs can help.

 See your healthcare provider on a regular basis.
 Make sure they know about any problems you are having.
 This includes heartburn or indigestion.